obsoletenerd/obsoletenerd.com/content/Building-a-blog-with-Pelican-and-Cloudflare-Pages.md

 Status: Published
 ---

 This post will evolve into more of a tutorial/guide later.
 For now it is a dumping ground for my notes as I build out the site.
+These are the steps I took to spin up this very website.
+It took about 2 hours start-to-finish.

+The site uses Pelican (a Python-based static-site generator) to take a folder of Markdown-formatted text files, compile them into static HTML and CSS, then deploy it to Cloudflare Pages for free hosting.
+I write the posts in vim or zed, then when I push changes to the Github repo Cloudflare automatically pulls the repo, builds an instance of Pelican on their servers, runs it to compile the static files, and then hosts it at my domain.

+It breaks down into 3 steps.
+- Setting up Pelican locally so you can test your posts, develop your theme, etc.
+- Creating a Github repo and pushing your content to it.
+- Configuring Cloudflare Pages to pull the repo, run the build process, and host the outputted content on your domain.

 ## Set up Pelican locally